 Development of a strong program of graduate education in the basic biomedical and related health sciences is one of the responsibilities and goals of the Texas Tech University Health Sciences Center.
 Present-day medicine cannot exist outside the academic framework and intellectual discipline which the biological, chemical, and medical sciences provide.
 Graduate training in these areas, an integral component of the overall program of the Health Sciences Center, is provided by the Graduate School of Biomedical Sciences.

-Opportunities are offered for study and research leading to the following degrees:
+Opportunities are offered for study and research in the following areas: